carloscastilla - Fotolia

 "Our wireless sensor platform connects to more than 120 sensors and to any cloud platform through 20 radio communications protocols, including long, medium and short range, and, of course, the latest [low-power WAN] radios," she explained.
 "It is difficult to find another platform in the IoT market with this horizontal approach and with such a capacity for interoperability."

 Libelium is also using its sensor and wireless networking platform to solve a broad swath of IoT-related challenges, from smart cities to smart farming and e-health, as opposed to assembling a product for one specialized niche, Asín said.
-In the smart city sector, for example, Libelium has technologies for measuring noise levels, water management and environmental care, with customers using the sensor platform to monitor traffic, control mooring berths in ports, and reduce emissions and monitor air quality.
+In the smart city sector, for example, Libelium IoT technologies measure noise levels, water management and environmental care, with customers using the sensor platform to monitor traffic, control mooring berths in ports, and reduce emissions and monitor air quality.
 As part of its smart agriculture focus, customers are using Libelium offerings to save costs in water irrigation or pesticide applications and to improve productivity by automating workers' daily tasks and minimizing product loss.

 "There are many competitors targeting one specific vertical, but we offer a portfolio of solutions for any IoT project," Asín explained.
 "The aim is to offer interoperability across the whole value chain, from sensors and devices to data management in the cloud."